-A hair transplant procedure is a very delicate procedure which is technically challenging at almost every step.
-Transplanting a large number of grafts takes cooperation between the doctor and his team.
+A surgical procedure is a very delicate procedure which is technically challenging at almost every step.
+Relocating a large number of grafts takes cooperation between the doctor and his team.
 The follicular units (grafts) must be delicately handled to ensure they survive.
-It is a time consuming process and it take all day to transplant a large number of grafts.
+It is a time-consuming process and it takes all day to relocate a large number of grafts.

 The human head has collections of mostly one, two or three hair follicular units (grafts).
 Rarely, more than three hairs are found in one follicular unit.
 The human head has approximately 15-20% single hair grafts and 80-85% twos and threes.